The History Of The Church - The Lord's Church

 1 Timothy 4:1,2 Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their own conscience seared with a hot iron,

-We are warned that there will be those who will not continue in sound doctrine, and they will gather up many teachers for themselves and their own desires.
+We are warned that there will be those who do not continue in sound doctrine.
+Some people will gather many teachers for themselves and their own desires.
 They will turn from the truth… and pervert the gospel.

 2 Timothy 4:3,4 For the time will come when they will not endure sound doctrine, but according to their own desires, because they have itching ears, they will heap up for themselves teachers; and they will turn their ears away from the truth, and be turned aside to fables.